-All historical accounts of Arnhem are connected by the second World War.
-The Battle for Arnhem, which took place on the banks of the Rhine in September 1944, was part of Operation Market Garden.
-Owing to a range of complications, the conquest of the bridge near Arnhem was unsuccessful.
-Arnhem proved to be a ‘bridge too far’.
-A visit to one of the museums highlighting this major episode during World War II is almost a must.
-The Informatiecentrum Slag om Arnhem near the John Frost Bridge exhibits photos and personal accounts of civilians and troops who lived and fought in Arnhem in September 1944.
+WWII is a theme throughout all of the historical descriptions of Arnhem.
+The Battle for Arnhem, which was fought on the banks of the Rhine in September 1944, was part of Operation Market Garden.
+The bridge at Arnhem was not captured due to a combination of complications.
+Arnhem proved ‘a bridge to far’.
+Visiting one of the museums that focus on this dramatic period in WWII is almost a must.
+The Battle of Arnhem Information Center near the John Frost Bridge uses photos and personal stories to sketch a picture of the civilians and soldiers who lived and fought in Arnhem in September 1944.
 Or visit Airborne Museum ‘Hartenstein’ in nearby Oosterbeek.
-In the Airborne Experience you will imagine yourself to be in the heart of the Battle for Arnhem.
+At the Airborne Experience, you’ll almost experience the Battle for Arnhem yourself.

 Arnhem is about an hour’ drive away from Amsterdam Schiphol Airport and the capital, Amsterdam.
 You can also get there easily by public transport.
 If you travel by car, make sure to check where you are allowed to park your car.
 Arnhem has a parking route.
 Follow the ‘Centrumring+P’ signs to find a car park.

 Whether you like a low budget place to stay, a romantic hideaway or a boutique hotel, in the city centre or on the outskirts of the city, Arnhem has a great hotel to offer for every preference and budget.
 Check out the comprehensive selection and book your perfect hotel here!

 If you would like to learn more about Arnhem and its role in WWII, follow the Liberation Route, a commemorative route to historic milestones in the history of Holland and beyond.
 Visiting Nijmegen, Holland’s oldest city, or the cities of Veenendaal and Zutphen, is highly recommended.